allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 4. If you need to delete multiple shifts, select Delete Multiple Shifts .

-A. Select a date range and select all or pick and choose which shifts to delete.
+1. Select a date range and select all or pick and choose which shifts to delete.

-B. Click OK to delete the selected shifts.
+2. Click OK to delete the selected shifts.

 Schedule Personnel